CARS-IT/Web-Deployment/README.md

 ![License](https://img.shields.io/badge/license-MIT-orange.svg)

-This repository contains the necessary files and documentation for deploying some of the GSECARS web applications.
+This repository contains the necessary files and documentation for deploying some of the CARS web applications.

 ------------
 ## Table of Contents